 2. Sign Up for a Cooking Class

-While this one may have required you to go outside in pre COVID-19 times, there are many cooking classes that are now remote and help you learn the art of cooking right from your home.
+While this one may have required you to go outside in pre-COVID-19 times, there are many cooking classes that are now remote and help you learn the art of cooking right from your home.
 Whether you are already a MasterChef or know nothing more than boiling some water – a cooking class is a fun way to spend your rainy day inside the house.
 After all, you would have a plate full of scrumptious food at the end of the day, too.

 3. Get to Organizing

 In case you don’t want to spend any money while you spend your rainy day inside, you can easily start with organizing all the different drawers that you have been ignoring forever.
-Not only will this help you spend your day in an efficient way, it will also be therapeutic as you would be completing tasks that you had been putting off for so long.
-Organizing can be as simple as taking out the unnecessary items on your dressing table and reorganizing it for a new look.
+Not only will this help you spend your day in an efficient way, but it will also be therapeutic as you would be completing tasks that you had been putting off for so long.
+Organizing can be as simple as taking out the unnecessary items on your dressing table and reorganizing them for a new look.
 You can even get some ideas from the internet to follow a new aesthetic for your table organization!

 4. Movie Marathon

-While you may not be able to head to the cinema due to the pouring rain outside, you can just bring the cinema at home.
+While you may not be able to head to the cinema due to the pouring rain outside, you can just bring the cinema home.
 We recommend having a themed movie marathon, such as the Dark Knight trilogy or even the Harry Potter series.
 Remember to get some cinema-themed snacks for yourself to make the whole experience far more fun.
 This could include some microwave popcorn in a cinema-styled basket, a plate of nachos, flavored slush, and some candy to top it all off.
 An even better way to enjoy this would be to invite a friend or two over – and then you would all forget about the misery that the rain brings to Auckland.

 5. Get to Baking